First Presbyterian Church (Davenport, Iowa): Development

 When the city of Davenport was formed in 1836 there were between 10 and 12 people who were Presbyterian.
 In the first couple of years they worshiped with other Protestant congregations.
-In April 1838 they formed their own congregation.
+In April 1838, they formed their own congregation.
 They gathered in a small building owned by T.S.
 Hoge on Ripley Street between Front (present-day River Drive) and Second Streets.
 They managed the best they could with supply ministers who visited from time to time.
-The group was organized into a church on May 5, 1839, in a small frame school house on the corner of Fourth and Harrison Streets.
-The clergy in attendance at the service that day included Rev. Ithamar Pillsbury of Macomb, Illinois, Rev. M. Hummer of Stephenson (present-day Rock Island, Illinois) and the Rev. Enoch Mead of Rockingham, Iowa, which is now the southwest section of Davenport.
-They were also the supply clergy who visited the congregation occasionally.
-In 1842 J.M.D.
+The group was organized into a church on May 5, 1839, in a small frame schoolhouse on the corner of Fourth and Harrison Streets.
+The clergy in attendance at the service that day included Rev. Ithamar Pillsbury of Macomb, Illinois, Rev. M. Hummer of Stephenson (present-day Rock Island, Illinois), and the Rev. Enoch Mead of Rockingham, Iowa, which is now the southwest section of Davenport.
+They were also the supply clergy who occasionally visited the congregation.
+In 1842, J.M.D.
 Burrows and T.S.
 Hoge were chosen and ordained elders of the church.

 Rev. Samuel Cleland had charge of the Davenport and Stephenson congregations for four years starting in 1843.
-At this time they built their first church in Davenport even though the congregation was still very small.
-In 1846 the congregation only numbered 17.
-From 1847 to 1849 the congregation was irregularly served by a pastor.
+At this time, they built their first church in Davenport, even though the congregation was still very small.
+In 1846, the congregation only numbered 17.
+From 1847 to 1849, the congregation was irregularly served by a pastor.
 Stability for the congregation came in November 1849 when the Rev. J.D.
 Mason became the pastor.
-At this time the church consisted of about 30 members.
-By 1857 the congregation had grown to 200.
+At this time, the church consisted of about 30 members.
+By 1857, the congregation had grown to 200.